 Impact on Boys and Men

 Now, there's a lot of theoretical stuff to ethics, but medical ethics is not just about theoretical words; what it's about is doing the right thing for human beings in medical settings, and circumcision has ethical implications in relation to the human beings [who] are affected by it.
-Of course, in the U.S., [those people are] boys and men, who are the ones who are most egregiously affected, [but] women and parents and health professionals are also ethically impacted.
+Of course, in the U.S., [those people are] boys and men, who are most egregiously affected, [but] women and parents and health professionals are also ethically impacted.
 So, in talking about the ethics of circumcision, I wanted to give voice to those who are affected by it, and kind of humanize it—make it real.

 Now, parents are told that they [must] make a choice for their child, but it's not just making a choice for a baby; it's making a choice for the man that he is going to one day become, and I have a few quotes here I'm going to show you from men who were circumcised as babies—without their consent—and it gives voice to them for their sense of violation that came from that—and not all men are going to feel this way about [having been] circumcised without their consent, but many are troubled to one degree or another, and these quotes will give you an indication of the seriousness of having had this decision taken away from them: